mauriceyap/linguist-aid/README.md

 # Linguist Aid

-We're helping to connect multi-lingual volunteers to mutual aid groups around the UK to provide free help with:
+We're helping to connect multi-lingual volunteers to mutual aid groups and other organisations around the UK to provide free help with:

 - translating leaflets, flyers and posters,
 - interpreting for vulnerable people,